 Please also attach a short CV of no more than one side of A4 and a letter of support from your Director or equivalent.

 Deadlines for applications: 15 March and 15 September.
-Applications should be sent to Sarah Nichols, Chair of DAS Grants Sub-Committee at email@example.com who is happy to respond to any queries.
+Applications should be sent to Sarah Nichols, Chair of the DAS Grants Committee, at firstname.lastname@example.org, who is happy to respond to any queries.

 See award history for previous awardees.